puppetlabs/relay-rfcs/content/0012-identity-management/rfc.md

 for username/password authentication and setup the base-RBAC structure that most tenants will use.

-**Deploy 1**: We create the `*_references` tables with a schema migration and run a data migration to copy all the relevant IDs into those tables, leaving `external_id` empty.
-This deploy contains code to copy the ID for any new Account and User records created before the next deploy into those tables.
+**Deploy 1**: We create the `user_references` table with a schema migration and run a data migration to copy all the relevant IDs into that table, leaving `external_id` empty.
+This deploy contains code to copy the ID for any new User records created before the next deploy into that table.

-**Deploy 2**: We start the scheduled downtime and deploy a version of the API that contains a migration to do the following:

-* Generate a tenant in IDP for each Relay account.
-* Generate a JSON dump of Relay users (users.json) matching IDP's bulk import schema.
-    - include email, password_hash, profile, preferences and current roles/permissions.
-* Request import job using IDP API -- sends users.json.
-* Check import job status until complete.
-* Cleanup users.json.
-* Use IDP API to retrieve bulk user and tenant records to synchronize `*_reference` tables with IDP `external_id` for the entity.
-* Once complete, end scheduled downtime.
+**Deploy 2**: Start creating and authenticating users via IDP and Relay Database.
+User accounts will be an upsert when a session is used or created in the API.
+This is an automated migration path.
+New users will register through the IDP registration form.

+**Future deploy**: All remaining users who aren't in the IDP will be migrated with a bulk import and the Relay users table will be deprecated and removed.
+The Relay app login form will be deprecated and removed.

 ## Rationale and alternatives